FEUP-ESOF-2020-21/open-cx-t3g1-coffeepaste-software/Development-Report.md

 ---
 ## Elevator Pitch

-The team is developing a mobile application that people can use to participate in Speed networkings remotely that makes use of a  matching algorithm.
-This means that after answering a few questions, our user will be matched with other people with similar interests for their meet through a video conference.
+The team is developing a mobile application that people can use to participate in speed networkings remotely.
+After answering a few questions, our user will be matched with other people with similar interests through a video conference or chat conference.

 We care about our user experience in speed meetings.
-In order to make the experience more agreeable, and in some way funnier, we provide the option of generating matches, which ensures more enjoyable and oportunistic encounters.
+In order to make the experience more enjoyable, we developed an easy and compact UI tailored to perform video and message meetings.

-After effectuating the login, and signing up to the meeting of desire, a selection of questions are arranged that best describe the meeting at hand.
-After the experience of the speed networking session, the user can evaluate the matches and request the information of people that he has the interest developing future connections.
+After logging in, and signing up to the meeting, a selection of questions are arranged that best describe the meeting at hand.
+After the speed networking session, the user can evaluate the matches and request the information of people that he has interest to contact in the future.

-In these times when almost one-third of the world population is staying at home, how are you increasing our network?
+In these times when almost one-third of the world population is staying at home, how are you devoloping your network?

 ---
 ## Requirements